-In Unigine, there are also manual materials.
-Such materials are created and edited manually: changes made via Materials Editor at run time won't be saved.
-All base materials (both the built-in and the custom ones) are manual.
-However, not every manual material is the base one: the user materials can be manual too.
+UNIGINE allows creating manual materials.
+These materials are created and edited manually: changes made via UnigineEditor at run time won't be saved.
+All base materials (both built-in and custom ones) are manual.
+However, not every manual material is the base one: user materials can be manual, too.

 A parent material passes its properties to the inherited material so that they can be overridden.

-Base materials cannot be organized in hierarchy: no base material can be inherited from another base material.
+Base materials cannot be organized into a hierarchy: no base material can be inherited from another base material.
 However, if you need to modify properties of a base material, you can create a new user material by inheriting from the required base material: the base material will pass its properties to the inherited material and you can override them.
 Thus, the base materials are always on the top of the material hierarchy.

-When cloning or inheriting a material, each new material becomes internal until a name is assigned to it.
+At cloning or inheriting a material, each new material becomes internal until a name is assigned to it.

-The loading order of materials doesn't matter: on the engine start-up, all materials of the project are loaded, the base materials are loaded first.
+The loading order of materials doesn't matter: on the engine start-up, all materials of the project are loaded, base materials are loaded first.
 And since each *.mat material refers to both the parent and the base materials, the base material is used as the parent one until the parent is loaded.
 So, when the application is loaded, all materials existing in the project are presented in the materials hierarchy.

-Material Ball with mesh_base Material Assigned
+Material ball with mesh_base material assigned

-Material Ball with a User Material Inherited from mesh_base
+Material ball with a user material inherited from mesh_base

 The left material ball is rendered using one of the built-in base materials.
 The right material ball inherits its material from that base and simply changes 2 textures (the albedo and normal textures).
 There is no need to set other properties, as they are inherited.
 However, if necessary, you may change any property, just like we've changed the texture for the material ball.

-UNIGINE's Properties system includes the following:
+UNIGINE's Properties system includes:

 - User properties inherited from the manual ones and adjusted via the UnigineEditor by 3D artists.

-- In the first case, properties can specify additional settings that extend the built-in ones (e.g., they can be used to specify if a node is interactive and whether it is a switch).
+- If assigned to a node, properties can specify additional settings that extend the built-in ones (e.g., they can be used to specify if a node is interactive and whether it is a switch).
 For a character, properties can be used to specify health points or gold amount.

-- In the second case, a property can specify certain parameters that can be used during physical interaction with the surface.
-For example, the property can indicate the type of the material assigned to the surface (wood, metal, plastic, etc.).
+- If assigned to a surface, a property can specify certain parameters that can be used during physical interaction with the surface.
+For example, the property can indicate the type of material assigned to the surface (wood, metal, plastic, etc.).

-If you need to assign a property to a single surface, it must be inherited from the surface_base property.
+If you need to assign a property to a single surface, it is recommended to inherit it from the surface_base property.

-It is recommended to inherit properties that will be assigned to nodes from the node_base property.
+We also recommend inheriting properties that will be assigned to nodes from the node_base property.
 However, you can also assign any custom base property or its children to a node.